-St Vincent de Paul is a Catholic charity that not only offers assistance, but give people tools to become more self sufficient and help stabilize families.
-Thy help prevent eviction by providing financial assistance wit rent, utilities, medical expenses, education, food and clothing.
-Residents of Ga, can get help by calling 770-458-9607 or visit their website.
+St. Vincent de Paul is a Catholic charity that not only offers assistance but gives people tools to become more self-sufficient and help stabilize families.
+Thy help prevents eviction by providing financial assistance wit rent, utilities, medical expenses, education, food, and clothing.
+Residents of GA can get help by calling 770-458-9607 or visit their website.

 The Salvation Army Atlanta

-Catholic Charities is a faith based organization that has been help struggling families, individuals for over 100 years.
+Catholic Charities is a faith-based organization that has been helping struggling families, individuals for over 100 years.
 They provide financial help paying rent, electric and other utilities, family counseling, veterans assistance, immigrant assistance, education and food bank.
 If you live in Georgia and need assistance, call 770-216-9420 or go to 680 W. Peachtree Street, NW, Atlanta, GA 30360.
 More info.